If the name didn't give it away, DDAA builds on the Dynamic Data: Self-Storage (DDSS in short) feature we announced earlier in the year.

-For an index, you can now choose Splunk Archive, in addition moving the data to Self-Storage.
+For an index, you can now choose Splunk Archive or Self-Storage.
 Note that these options are mutually exclusive, i.e. for an index you can either chose Archive or Self Storage NOT both.
-For an index, it is possible however to switch between the options.

 If you select the Archive option you can specify the Retention for that archive.
 The retention is based on the entitlement you signed up for when you subscribed to the service.

 Once the options are set, as the Size or Searchable time criteria is met, the data is rolled into Spunk Archive.
 As mentioned earlier only when the data is successfully moved to the archive, is it then deleted from Splunk Cloud.
 That's it!